adobe/universal-editor-sample-editable-app/README.md

 `npm run deploy prod` - deploy the app to the production link https://ue-remote-app.adobe.net (this is usually not needed, the application is automatically deployed on every PR merged to the `main` branch).

-If case of permission issues, run `chmod +x deploy/script.sh` at the root of the project.